mikkokallio/arc-enabled-sql-poc/AVD.md

 Following the advice there, I went to the `inputValidationRunbook` and viewed the output of the failed job there: "Validating domain administrator credentials.
 Failed to connect to Azure Active Directory.
 Incorrect domain administrator username or password.
 One or more errors occurred.: Sequence contains no elements"

 So, I'll have to check the domain admin credentials.

+8. Created a new user in tenant.
+Now using that user as domain admin, and also assigning that user to AVD (if that's even necessary?)